 The evaluation of the TOE uses the result of the CC evaluation of the chip platform claiming conformance to the PP [PP_Javacard].
-The hardware part of the composite evaluation is covered by the certification report [ZertIC].
-In addition, the evaluation of the TOE uses the result of the CC evaluation of the crypto library and the NXP JCOP 3 SECID P60 CS Javacard OS.
-The Javacard OS part of the composite evaluation is covered by the certification reports [ZertJCOP], the crypto library by the certification reports [ZertCL].
+The hardware part of the composite evaluation is covered by the certification report [Certl_C].
+In addition, the evaluation of the TOE uses the result of the CC evaluation of the Javacard OS.
+The Javacard OS part of the composite evaluation is covered by the certification reports [Cert_Secora].